Baz125/meetApp/README.md

 This app has been integrated with Attatus real time monitoring which is configured to alert for any issues in production.

+## Deployment

+This project is currently deployed on Github Pages: https://baz125.github.io/meetApp/

 ## Features and Scenarios

 Feature 1: Filter Events by City